 by Matt Slick

-Of course, it is one thing to "say" that Jesus arose from the dead; it is another thing to prove it.
-But the problem is we cannot prove that He rose from the dead.
-The reason is that the documents that describe Him are 2,000 years old.
+Of course, it is one thing to "say" that Jesus arose from the dead, it is another thing to prove it.
+But the problem is we cannot prove that he rose from the dead.
+The reason is because the documents that describe him are 2000 years old.
 At best, all we can do is look at those documents to determine if they are reliable and accurate.
-If they are, then we simply need to look at what they say to see if they support His resurrection or not.
+If they are, then we simply need to look at what they say to see if they support his resurrection or not.
 It is then up to the individual to accept or reject the claims that are presented.

 The New Testament is reliable